Enticing a Minor Defense Lawyer in Utah

 While enticing a minor is a relatively simple law, there are still stiff penalties attached to it.
 Even if you’re under 18 yourself, enticing a minor is still a Class A misdemeanor, which carries a penalty of up to a year in jail or a $2,500 fine.
 If you’re over 18 years old, enticing a child in Utah is automatically a felony!
 Which means you can end up with a permanent criminal record, a jail sentence of up to 5 years, and fines from $5,000-$10,000.
 Don’t face that alone.

-While the charge of enticing a minor is serious enough, the charge is often paired with other charges based on what exactly the minor was being enticed to do.
-That’s why, in Utah, enticing a minor covers more than just trying to get a minor to perform sexual acts with the accused.
+While the charge of enticing a minor by computer is serious enough, the charge is often paired with other charges based on what exactly the minor was being enticed to do.
+That’s why, in Utah, enticement of a minor over the internet in Salt Lake City covers more than just trying to get a minor to perform sexual acts with the accused.
 It can also include enticing a child to perform pornographic acts or to participate in child prostitution with other individuals.
 Enticing a child can even be brought as a charge in instances of kidnapping.

 Regardless of what the goal of the enticement was, the main criteria for making the charge remains whether the Internet or text messaging was used during the crime or attempt thereof.
 However, the penalty tied to the charge scales according to what actually happened as well as according to what was conceivably intended.